What is Bone Density Testing?

-Will insurance cover bone densitometry?
+Will insurance cover bone density?

 It depends.
 At this time, most insurance companies have a very specific list of diagnoses which will qualify you for coverage to have bone densitometry done.
 The list is different for each type of insurance, and often pre-authorization is required before the test is scheduled.
 Your physician’s office can give you more information on whether or not you will be covered.
 If you and your physician feel that the test should be done, even if not covered by insurance, then arrangements can be made for self-pay at a discounted rate.

-How is bone densitometry scheduled?
+How is a bone density scan scheduled?

 To schedule a bone density scan at New Mexico Clinical Research & Osteoporosis Center, please call (505) 855-5525 and select option 2 to reach our scheduling department.

 What is a Trabecular Bone Score (TBS) and why is it important for my bone health?

 The Trabecular Bone Score is a newly developed test of your bone structure that is complementary to standard bone density testing.
 When TBS is combined with bone density testing, we learn more about your bone health than with bone density testing alone.
 TBS is important because about one-half of people who break bones do not have a bone density that is classified as osteoporosis.
 TBS can help recognize these people and allow for more personalized care to prevent broken bones.